LOVE – TRUE LOVE

 While Simeon was holding the baby Jesus in his arms, someone else was there in the temple, and she came forward to see the baby Jesus.
 Her name was Anna and she was a prophetess of God.
 If you add up the numbers in verses 36 and 37 you will find that Anna was over a hundred years old.
 Verse 37 says that she “never left the temple, serving night and day with fastings and prayers.”
 Her entire life was devoted to prayer.
 What an example she is to us all!

 Anna instantly knew that this baby was the Messiah and she immediately gave fervent thanks to God.
 But Anna didn’t stop there.
 Verse 38 says that Anna “continued to speak of Him to all those who were looking for the redemption of Jerusalem.”
 She became a ready and willing witness for Jesus Christ, and probably prepared many to follow Him thirty years later when Jesus began His public ministry.
-The effects of her witness for Christ continued long after her lifetime here on this earth.
+The affects of her witness for Christ continued long after her lifetime here on this earth.

 Like Anna, may we pause to reflect upon, and give thanks for, the One who came as a baby in order to save us from the penalty of our sins.
 Also, like Anna, let us ask God for opportunities to share the saving work of Christ with others during this Christmas season, so that they too might experience the true and lasting joy of Christmas, and have the peace of heart that only Jesus Christ can give.
 During this season of the year when depression and suicides are at their highest, may we radiate the love of Christ, and be ready to give a reason for the hope and joy that is in us.